OpenCDSS/cdss-rest-services-examples/examples/javascript/README.md

 ```

 ## Example Description

 The state of Colorado has created its own automated JavaScript code to help with
 the querying.
 They provide the function `getData()` that performs an HTTP GET
-request, and returns back the data.
-What these examples do is takes that data,
+request, and returns the data.
+What these examples do is take the data
-and displays them using graphs and tables so they can easily be put in a web
+and displays it using graphs and tables so they can easily be put in a web
 page by anyone wanting to utilize it.
 There are a few principal items to cover
 that this example uses or utilizes: